inko-lang/inko/README.md

 Detailed installation instructions about the installation process can be found at [Installing Inko](https://inko-lang.org/manual/install/) on the Inko website.

-### For users

-If you want to install Inko from source and just use it (instead of hacking on the code), follow the steps outlined below.

-Installing all components can be done as follows:

-    make install

-You can uninstall all of them by running:

-    make uninstall

-By default everything is installed into directories relative to `/usr`.
-To change this, pass the `PREFIX` variable to Make:

-    make install PREFIX=$HOME/.local/share/inko

-Individual components can be (un)installed by simply changing into the appropriate directory (e.g. `cd compiler`), followed by running `make install` or a similar command.

-**NOTE:** The Makefile quotes the `PREFIX` variable in various places in order to properly support spaces in file paths.
-This means that the tilde (`~`) in a path is _not_ expanded.
-This means that commands like this won't work:

-    make install PREFIX=~/.local/share/inko

-Instead, use either the full path or use the `$HOME` variable:

-    make install PREFIX=$HOME/.local/share/inko
-    make install PREFIX=/home/alice/.local/share/inko

-### For developers

-Assuming you have cloned the repository, run the following:

-    make -C vm profile

-This will compile the VM in release mode, with debugging symbols included.
-You can then run Inko programs as follows:

-    env RUBYLIB=./compiler/lib ./compiler/bin/inko \
-        --vm vm/target/release/ivm \
-        -i runtime/src/ \
-        PATH/TO/FILE.inko

-Here `PATH/TO/FILE.inko` would be the program to run.

 ## License

 All source code in this repository is licensed under the Mozilla Public License